Pap-Ski/FEM_Interactive-Rating-Component/README.md

 ### What I learned

-I learnt how to use `data-attribute` in HTML to manipulate how the cards in Javascript
+I learnt how to use `data-attribute` in HTML to manipulate how the cards hide in Javascript

 ```html
 <div class="wrapper rate-remark align-center" data-hidden="true"></div>